AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 With Astar Native Account which is made in Polkadot.js has all Polkadot and parachains corresponding addresses.
 Here we are in Astar Network account but you can see Polkadot chain’s DOT token balance.
 You can bring your asset in one click.

-:::Note
+:::caution

-Note: We set Polkadot’s DOT Min.balance of 1.1DOT and we set Min.Transfer Amount for 1.1.
+We set Polkadot’s DOT Min.balance of 1.1DOT and we set Min.Transfer Amount for 1.1.
 You will have to have at least 2.2DOT + gas to make a minimum transfer.
 This is to protect users funds getting reaped by it’s Existential Deposit(ED) (more infor for ED, please go to [Polkadot Wiki](https://support.polkadot.network/support/solutions/articles/65000168651-what-is-the-existential-deposit-)

 :::